rkwagner/perfect_number/README.md

 ## Synopsis

-The following program takes as input _ and outputs _.
+The following program takes as input an integer and outputs whether or not that number is a "perfect number."
+A perfect number is defined as one in which the addition of all its divisors is equivalent to itself.

 ## Example

+gcc -o perfect_number perfect_number.c

+./perfect_number
+Enter a number to check if it is perfect: 6
+6 is perfect.

+./perfect_number
+Enter a number to check if it is perfect: 5
+5 is NOT perfect.
+Sum is 0.

 ## Motivation